catenglaender/public-notes/ILIAS-development/2023/Creating-Questions-in-TA/Report_Creating-Questions-in-TA.md

 ## User feedback

-An E-Assesment conducted by ILIAS NRW among teaching staff of universities with 326 evaluated submissions gives us good insights on how the Test & Assessment Center is currently perceived (Report and Presentation in German): https://www.ilias.nrw/goto.php?target=cat_212
+An E-Assesment conducted by ILIAS NRW among teaching staff of universities with 326 evaluated submissions gives us good insights on how the Test & Assessment Center is currently perceived (Report and Presentation is in German): https://www.ilias.nrw/goto.php?target=cat_212

 Here are some user voices from the report PDF report highlighting room for optimization with regards to question creation (English translation has been added):
 * "Die Erstellung von Lückentextfragen ist nicht sehr benutzerfreundlich." (p.
 22) / "The creation of Cloze Questions is not very user friendly."